1,000+ Opportunities

 America’s Small Business Development Centers Skills for Small Business FAQs Workforce Development Employer Engagement and Community Outreach Map Workforce Training Grant Opportunities Skills for Small Business is administered by the Texas Workforce Commission.
 The program is governed by the following rules and regulations: Texas Administrative Code, Title 40, Part 20, Chapter 803 Texas Labor Code, Chapter 303

-Based on current listing details, eligibility includes: Small businesses in Texas with fewer than 100 employees.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small businesses in Texas with fewer than 100 employees.
+Training must be for full-time employees and provided by a public community or technical college.
+Confirm the full requirements in the official notice before applying.